Castillo de San Marcos: First English siege

 In 1670, Charles Town (modern-day Charleston, South Carolina) was founded by English colonists.
 As it was just two days' sail from St. Augustine, the English settlement and encroachment of English traders into Spanish territory spurred the Spanish in their construction of a fort.

 Slaves from the Carolina colony began escaping to St Augustine in 1687, where the Spanish agreed to free (and employ) them if they converted to Catholicism.
-When a British master attempted to retrieve escapees in 1688, the Spanish Governor Diego de Quiroga refused.
-King Charles II issued an official policy in 1693, cementing the informal practice.
+When an English major from Carolina attempted to retrieve escapees in 1688, the Spanish Governor Diego de Quiroga refused.
+Charles II of Spain issued an official policy in 1693, cementing the informal practice.

-In 1702, English colonial forces under the command of Carolina Governor James Moore embarked on an expedition to capture St. Augustine early in Queen Anne's War.
+In 1702, English colonial forces under the command of Carolina Governor James Moore Sr. embarked on an expedition to capture St. Augustine early in Queen Anne's War.
 The English laid siege to St. Augustine in November 1702.
 About 1,500 town residents and soldiers were crammed into the fort during the two-month siege.
 The small English cannons had little effect on the walls of the fort, because the coquina masonry was very effective at absorbing the impact of cannonballs causing them to sink into the walls, rather than shattering or puncturing them.

 The siege was broken when the Spanish fleet from Havana arrived, trapping some English vessels in the bay.
-The English were defeated and decided to burn their ships to prevent them from falling under Spanish control, and then marched overland back to Carolina.
+The English decided to burn their ships to prevent them from falling under Spanish control, and then marched overland back to Carolina.
 The town of St. Augustine was destroyed, in part by the Spanish and in part by the English, as a result of the siege.